 Randall completed his medical degree at Temple University School of Medicine and specialized in pediatrics and public health and general and preventative medicine.
 He works in Philadelphia in solo practices in North Philadelphia and West Philadelphia and attends Tenth Presbyterian Church.
 He helps to disciple male healthcare students, including those at MCO’s men’s house, “The Shabazz”.

 Karen is a Neonatologist on faculty at Drexel University College of Medicine.
 She loves to be with students and to mentor and disciple them.
 She helps with all aspects of MCO – and helps to direct the ministry.
 She disciples healthcare women from all over Philadelphia and at the MCO Women’s house, “The Ohana”.
 She is also the faculty advisor and MCO staff team member at Drexel University College of Medicine.
 Karen loves to be with people, to cook, eat chocolate, walk, travel, garden, and hug her cat Clyde and her husband Lewis.
 She has learned much through suffering through many health issues and has seen the power of doing one-on-one discipleship with people.

 Pam grew up in the Philippines and moved to the United States as a little girl.
 She initially trained as a nurse and worked at The Hospital of the University of Pennsylvania before deciding to go to medical school.
 Pam graduated from Drexel University College of Medicine and then did a Family Practice Residency at Thomas Jefferson University Hospital.
-She has been working at Esperanza Health Center in North Philadelphia as a Family Practice Physician for three years, she began work in the Family Medicine Services department at Penn Medicine.
+After working at Esperanza Health Center in North Philadelphia as a Family Practice Physician for three years, she began work in the Family Medicine Services department at Penn Medicine.
 She loves to work with OB patients, refugees and HIV positive patients.
 She helps to run a support group for residents in Philadelphia.